naninovel/docs/docs/guide/characters.md

 Unity's `Animator` component could fail to register `SetTrigger` when the game object is enabled/disabled in the same frame; in case you use `GameObject.SetActive` to handle visibility changes (as it's shown in the above tutorial), consider enabling/disabling the child objects with renderers instead.
 :::

+## Video Characters

+Video characters use looped [video clip](https://docs.unity3d.com/Manual/class-VideoClip) assets to represent the appearance.

+For the supported video formats for each platform see [Unity docs for video sources](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html).

+When using video with an alpha channel (transparency), see the [guide on the supported formats](https://docs.unity3d.com/Manual/VideoTransparency.html).

 ## Live2D Characters

 Live2D character implementation uses assets created with [Live2D Cubism](https://www.live2d.com) 2D modeling and animation software.